-All members of the Corporate Governance/Nominating Committee are, and were in 2022, "independent" under NYSE rules.
+All members of the Corporate Governance/Nominating Committee are, and were in 2024, "independent" under NYSE rules.
 The Corporate Governance/Nominating Committee operates pursuant to a charter that was approved by the Board and that is reviewed and reassessed at least annually.

-The Corporate Governance/Nominating Committee's responsibilities include, among other duties: (i) to identify, recruit and recommend to the full Board qualified candidates for nomination by the Board to be elected as trustees by the Company's shareholders at the annual meeting of shareholders, or to fill Board vacancies consistent with criteria approved by the Board; (ii) to develop and recommend to the Board a set of corporate governance guidelines applicable to Elme, and implement and monitor such guidelines as adopted by the Board; (iii) to oversee the Board's compliance with financial, legal and regulatory requirements and its ethics program as set forth in Elme's Code of Business Conduct and Ethics; (iv) to review and make recommendations to the Board on matters involving the general operation of the Board, including the size and composition of the Board and the structure and composition of Board committees; (v) to recommend to the Board nominees for each Board committee; (vi) to periodically, but no less than annually, facilitate the assessment of the Board's performance, as required by applicable law, regulations and NYSE corporate governance listing standards; (vii) assist management in the preparation of disclosure regarding trustee independence and the operations of the Corporate Governance/Nominating Committee as required by the SEC to be included in the Company's annual proxy statement; (viii) oversee the Board with respect thereto.
+The Corporate Governance/Nominating Committee's responsibilities include, among other duties: (i) to identify, recruit and recommend to the full Board qualified candidates for nomination by the Board to be elected as trustees by the Company's shareholders at the annual meeting of shareholders, or to fill Board vacancies consistent with criteria approved by the Board; (ii) to develop and recommend to the Board a set of corporate governance guidelines applicable to Elme, and implement and monitor such guidelines as adopted by the Board; (iii) to oversee the Board's compliance with financial, legal and regulatory requirements and its ethics program as set forth in Elme's Code of Business Conduct and Ethics; (iv) to review and make recommendations to the Board on matters involving the general operation of the Board, including the size and composition of the Board and the structure and composition of Board committees; (v) to recommend to the Board nominees for each Board committee; (vi) to periodically, but no less than annually, facilitate the assessment of the Board's performance, as required by applicable law, regulations and NYSE corporate governance listing standards; (vii) assist management in the preparation of disclosure regarding trustee independence and the operations of the Corporate Governance/Nominating Committee as required by the SEC to be included in the Company's annual proxy statement; (viii) oversee the Board's evaluation of management; and (ix) to consider corporate governance issues that may arise from time to time and make recommendations to the Board with respect thereto.
 The Corporate Governance/Nominating Committee shall also oversee, and periodically review and discuss with management and the Board, Elme's strategies, activities and risks relating to environmental and sustainability matters, corporate social responsibility matters and human capital matters and engage in risk oversight, as discussed above.